-In compliance with CEQA, a Subsequent EIR (SEIR) has been prepared for the Sand Hill Wind Repowering Project (Project).
+In compliance with CEQA, a Subsequent EIR (SEIR) has been prepared for the Mulqueeney Ranch Wind Repowering Project (project or proposed project).
 The SEIR identified potentially significant impacts in the resource areas listed below, as well as mitigation measures to reduce these impacts to a less-than-significant level where possible.

 CEQA requires that a lead agency adopt a Mitigation Monitoring and Reporting Program (MMRP) for the measures the agency has proposed to avoid or mitigate significant environmental effects (CEQA Guidelines Section 15097).
 The purpose of the MMRP is to ensure that the mitigation measures identified in the SEIR are implemented.
-Table MMRP-1, which follows this introductory section, identifies the mitigation measures for the Proposed Project, the parties responsible for implementing and monitoring the measures, the timing of each measure, and a summary of the actions necessary to implement and monitor each measure.
+Table MMRP-1, which follows this introductory section, identifies the mitigation measures for the proposed project, the parties responsible for implementing and monitoring the measures, the timing of each measure, and a summary of the actions necessary to implement and monitor each measure.